 4. There’s a lack of Peer to Peer Communication

 Just as it’s important for communication to easily flow up and down, it must also flow horizontally across teams.
 Unfortunately, many companies with deskless workers overlook this necessity and fail to provide a secure platform for workplace communication.

 This results in employees finding their own ways to communicate with each other, usually through texting or consumer apps like WhatsApp and FB Messenger.
 This is alarming on multiple levels:

 - Employees can only share knowledge and get help from coworkers whose numbers they know

 - Sensitive business information is shared on unsecured platforms

 - If an employee leaves the company, their conversations move with them

 - It is impossible to track communication company-wide for analytics

-Providing a solution for peer to peer communication means that employees can get the answers needed to do a good job and companies can ensure that all communication data is owned and secured by the company.
+Providing a solution for peer to peer communication means that employees can get the answers needed to do a good job and companies can ensure that all internal business communication data is owned and secured by the company.

 Create a Clear Communication Strategy and Inform Everyone About It